agude/agude.github.io/_drafts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 ---
 layout: post
-title: "SWITRS: On What Days Do Pedestrians Get Hit?"
+title: "SWITRS: On What Days Do Drivers Hit Pedestrians?"
 description: >
+  Being a pedestrian is dangerous in a world built for automobiles.
+In this post explore how pedestrian-involved collisions have trended in time.
+Take a look!
 image: /files/switrs-pedestrian-incidents-by-date/auto_accident_loc_2016842389_1926.jpg
-hide_lead_image: True
+hide_lead_image: False
 image_alt: >
+  Black and white photo from 1926 of men and boys crowded around a car that has driven into a lamppost and lost it's front left wheel.
 categories:
   - california-traffic-data
   - data-science